gilbertoaceville/code-to-image/README.md

     </Resizable>
 ```

-The header component of the editor is nested with 3 similar but distinct components, All selector components excluding the `PaddingSelector` share the same Dropown setup.
+The header component of the editor is nested with 3 similar but distinct components, All selector components excluding the `PaddingSelector` and `BackgroundSelector` share the same Dropown setup.
 ```bash
   page.tsx
 ```